If you visit a typical insurance company’s website and request a quote, you’ll likely get all kinds of questions back on some very personal topics.

 Not only will the quoting questionnaire ask you for your name, phone number, and email address, it’ll likely also ask you things like where you live and what kind of car you drive.
 Some will even ask for extremely sensitive information like your driver’s license and social security number.
 Putting this kind of personal information on the Internet can be a little unsettling.

-Do insurance companies need all that sensitive information to give you a quote on an auto insurance policy?
+Do auto insurance companies need all that sensitive information to give you a quote on an auto insurance policy?
 No, but they do need some of those details to estimate your insurance costs accurately.
-The trick to getting an anonymous car insurance quote is providing just enough information for an accurate quote while leaving off all the rest.
+The trick to getting an anonymous auto insurance quote is providing just enough insurance information for an accurate quote while leaving off all the rest.

 Cheap car insurance is within reach!
 You just have to know where to look.